semaphoreci/docs/jobs-yaml-reference_5bbc542d042863158cc7336b.md

 ### status

-The `status` property is for holding a list of other properties that define the status of the job.
-This list includes the `state`, `result` and `agent` properties.
+The `status` property is defined by Semaphore 2.0, describes the current status of a job and holds three other properties.
+This list of properties is `state`, `result` and `agent`.

+This property can be modified only by Semaphore 2.0.

 #### state